keyan-m/plutus-js-bridge/README.md

 constructed without specifying the field handles, and simply by respecting the order of the fields.
 This means that JavaScript's arrays can be good candidates to represent a record type.
-So for example, a record type with 3 fields can be represented by a 3 element array in JavaScript.
+So for example, a record type with 3 fields can be represented by a 3-element array in JavaScript.

-On the other hand, however, a Haskell sum type does not have a simple equivalent in JavaScript.
+On the other hand, a Haskell sum type does not have a simple equivalent in JavaScript.
 Let's demonstrate this with another common Haskell sum type, `Maybe`:
 ```hs
 data Maybe a
   = Nothing